debfx/runjail/README.md

 # Security considerations

-Without any parameters runjail mounts /etc, /sys, /usr and /var read-only in the sandbox.
+Without any parameters runjail mounts /etc, /sys and /usr read-only in the sandbox.
 Additionally /proc is mounted.
 Make sure these directiories don't contain any secret user-readable data or disable access to them by passing `--hide PATH`.